Upgrade to the __tier_name__

 • Van Life Food Essentials: No Fridge?
 No Problem

 These days, van life’s all the rage.
-It’s hard to deny the appeal: the freedom of the open road, the chance to live less encumbered by material possessions, the option of going off-grid with solar panels and the like and embracing one’s self-sufficiency.
+It’s hard to deny the appeal: the freedom of the open road, the chance to live less encumbered by material possessions, the option of going off-grid with solar panels and the like, and embracing one’s self-sufficiency.

-It’s all too easy to subsist on roadside junk food, but that’s obviously less than ideal.
-Snack-aholic or fast-food diets may (sort of) work for a little road trip, but full-time van life’s another story altogether.
-Good nutrition is vital to keep you healthy and energized for your extended—maybe open-ended—on-the-go adventure.
+It's all too easy to subsist on roadside junk food, but that's obviously less than ideal.
+Snack-aholic or fast-food diets may (sort of) work for a little road trip, but full-time van life's another story altogether.
+Good nutrition is vital to keep you healthy and energized for your extended - maybe open-ended - on-the-go adventure.

 And before you dive in, be sure to check out our Mountain House breakdown of van-life essentials!

-Keying into the following general categories of eats (which, as you’ll see, overlap some) will help you maintain a reasonably well-rounded menu out there on the road.
+Keying into the following general categories of eats (which, as you’ll see, overlap some) will help you maintain a reasonably well-rounded menu out there on the road:

 Grains

 Extremely long-lasting and nutrition-packed, grains, cereals, and pseudo-grains make an obvious staple food for van life.
-Oats, barley, millet, rice, couscous, quinoa, pastas—these can serve as the hearty, healthy backbone of innumerable meals.
+Oats, barley, millet, rice, couscous, quinoa, and pastas—these can serve as the hearty, healthy backbone of innumerable meals.
 The availability of instant and precooked grains ups the easy factor and makes for quick cooking times.

 Fruits

 Whether you’re adding to oatmeal or desserts, or dealing with a hardcore munchie craving, fruits are another one of your best friends during campervan crusades.
-Certain kinds of fresh fruit with peels or sturdy skins are well suited to van life, including bananas, apples, and citrus, all of which can last awhile.
-Then there’s dried fruit, providing a non-perishable standalone snack or versatile ingredient in cooked meals.
-You can purchase dried fruit or make your own with a dehydrator.
-Canned fruits such as peaches are yet another shelf-stable option.
+Certain kinds of fresh fruit with peels or sturdy skins are well-suited to van life, including bananas, apples, and citrus, all of which can last awhile.

 Vegetables